 Stay true to yourself and show your personality

-“It’s important to show your personality in order to differentiate yourself from everyone else”, say Travers Smith’s Caroline Edwards and Claire Jutsum.
-“This can be demonstrated in various ways – and is, of course, something you need to work out for yourself!
-But remember to be true to yourself and try to avoid being too funny or clever”.
+Caroline Edwards and Claire Jutsum of Travers Smith say: “It’s important to show your personality in order to differentiate yourself from everyone else.
+This can be demonstrated in various ways, and that’s something you need to work out for yourself.
+Remember to be true to yourself and try to avoid being too funny or clever.”

-“It is crucial that you answer in a very natural, structured manner”, says Alan Demirkaya, graduate recruitment manager at Berwin Leighton Paisner.
-“Personalise your answers and be sure to avoid the generic, or simply listing your skills.
-Personalised, thoughtful answers are always more engaging”.
+Alan Demirkaya, Graduate Recruitment and Trainee Manager at Berwin Leighton Paisner, adds: “It’s crucial that you answer in a very natural, structured manner.
+Personalise your answers and be sure to avoid the generic or simply listing your skills.
+Personalised and thoughtful answers are always more engaging.”

-You can spend hours, days even, on an application.
-But too often candidates let themselves down with petty mistakes: “Even a seemingly minor error can substantially detract from what is otherwise a good [application] and reduce your prospects of securing an interview”, says Caroline Edwards.
+Edwards adds: “You can spend hours, days even, on an application.
+But too often candidates let themselves down with petty mistakes.
+Even a seemingly minor error can substantially detract from what is otherwise a good application, reducing your prospects of securing an interview.”